10,000 people participate in AIDS Walk SF

-SAN FRANCISCO (KGO) --Ten thousand people walked more than 6 miles through Golden Gate Park on Sunday for the 32nd Annual AIDS Walk San Francisco.
+SAN FRANCISCO (KGO) --Since 1987, ABC7 News has been a proud sponsor of the AIDS Walk.

-ABC7 News has been a proud sponsor of the event since 1987.
+Members of the ABC7 News team joined 10,000 walkers at Golden Gate Park, special guests and our own Dan Ashley's band participated -- hoping to raise $1.8 million for the cause.

-Participation is free but the money raised through sponsorships benefits more than 32 Bay Area HIV/AIDS care and prevention services and advocacy groups.
+The AIDS Walk has raised over $90 million to date and benefits more than 32 HIV organizations across the Bay Area.

 PHOTOS: 2018 AIDS Walk San Francisco